 Sometimes you don't have enough room for a full size stair, but you don't want to use a 90 degree safety ladder because you want an easier climb.
-For those instances you can use a ships ladder (sometimes called ships stairs).
-Ships ladders have a safe climbing angle between 50 and 70 degrees and have ladder safety rails on both sides.
-Those ladder rails can terminate with the top tread for use as a roof hatch access ladder, or can extend above the top tread like the handrail on a standard stair design.
+For those instances you can use a ships stair (sometimes called ship ladders).
+Ship stairs have a safe climbing angle between 50 and 70 degrees and have safety rails on both sides.
+Those handrails can terminate with the top tread for use as a roof hatch ship ladder, or can extend above the top tread like the handrail on a standard stair design.

-To order a ships ladder we will need to the dimensions of (A) and (B) below.
+To order a ship ladder we will need to the dimensions of (A) and (B) below.
+If your run is flexible, just let us know.
+We can easily make the ships stair more steep (close to 70 degrees incline) or less steep (close to 50 degree incline).
 Standard finish is black grating treads and gray stringers and handrail.
 We can also provide ships ladders in a custom paint color or hot dipped galvanized.

 If you are planning on taking the ship stair to a roof hatch, we would recommend our 30"x54" size.
 Smaller than 54" will create head clearance issues while climbing up the ship stair.